madisonwhile/AI-E-commerce-Engine/README.md

 # AI E-Commerce Production Engine

-A multi-agent AI system that transforms a simple creative brief into production-ready prompts for high-quality e-commerce imagery.
+A multi-agent AI production engine that transforms a simple creative brief into production-ready creative assets for e-commerce brands.

-Rather than requiring users to understand prompt engineering, the engine analyses a brand's identity, product photography, moodboards and campaign goals before generating structured prompts that preserve both product accuracy and creative consistency.
+The system analyses a brand's identity, product photography, moodboards and campaign references before generating multiple prompt types, including catalogue photography, website imagery and cinematic banner video prompts—all while maintaining consistent creative direction.

 This project explores how AI can automate creative preparation—not creativity itself.